gokictech/UnityML/UnityTutorial.md

 ![alt text](https://i.imgur.com/KMrqFiq.png)

 Here we see that two methods have already been created in our class, Start() and Update().
-They should already have comments over them explaing that they do.
+They should already have comments over them explaining that they do.
 - Start() is called once, when the object is created.
 (When you press play, or if the object is created during runtime)
 - Update() is called every frame, about 60 times per second.

 We are going to write some code here to allow the player to make the sphere "jump" when we press a button.
-First we need a refrence to the Physics component of the GameObject, the Rigidbody we added earlier.
+First we need a reference to the Physics component of the GameObject, the Rigidbody we added earlier.
 Create a new private variable in the class: <code>private Rigidbody rb;</code>

-Next we want to get a refrence to the Rigidbody component once the game starts.
+Next we want to get a reference to the Rigidbody component once the game starts.
 Within the Start() method add the following
-code: <code>rb = gameObject.GetComponent<Rigidbody>();</code> to store a refrence to the Rigidbody in the rb variable.
+code: <code>rb = gameObject.GetComponent<Rigidbody>();</code> to store a reference to the Rigidbody in the rb variable.
 This will search the current gameObject for a Rigidbody component and return it if it finds it, otherwise it returns null.

 Note: "gameObject" (lowercase g) refers to the GameObject of the object the script is attached to, "GameObject" refers to